kubeflow/website/content/en/docs/ibm/install-kubeflow.md

     ```
     export CLUSTER_NAME=kubeflow
     export CLUSTER_ZONE=dal13
-    export WORKER_PROVIDER=classic
+    export WORKER_NODE_PROVIDER=classic
     ```

     - `CLUSTER_NAME` must be lowercase and unique among any other Kubernetes clusters in the specified CLUSTER_ZONE.
     - `CLUSTER_ZONE` identifies the regions or location where CLUSTER_NAME will be created.
 Run `ibmcloud ks locations` to list supported IBM Cloud Kubernetes Service locations.
 For example, choose `dal13` to create CLUSTER_NAME in the Dallas (US) data center.
-    - `WORKDER_PROVIDER` represents the IBM cloud Kubernetes cluster with worker nodes on classic infrastructure.
+    - `WORKER_NODE_PROVIDER` specifies the kind of IBM Cloud infrastructure on which the Kubernetes worker nodes will be created.

 **Notices**:
 * It uses the worker nodes provider `classic` in this guide because it's the only one that supports worker nodes with GPUs.
 * There are other worker nodes providers including `vpc-classic` and `vpc-gen2` where zone names and worker flavors will be different.
-Please use `ibmcloud ks zones --provider <provider-name>` to list zone names if using other providers.
+Please use `ibmcloud ks zones --provider <provider-name>` to list zone names if using other providers and set the `CLUSTER_ZONE` accordingly.

 ### Creating a IBM Cloud Kubernetes cluster

 The worker nodes flavor name varies from zones and providers.
-Please run `ibmcloud ks flavors --zone $CLUSTER_ZONE --provider $WORKER_PROVIDER` to list available flavors.
+Please run `ibmcloud ks flavors --zone $CLUSTER_ZONE --provider $WORKER_NODE_PROVIDER` to list available flavors.

 To make sure the cluster is large enough to host all the Knative and Istio components, the recommended configuration for a cluster is:

 - Kubernetes version 1.16
-- 4 vCPU cores with 16GB memory (`b2c.4x16`)
+- at least 4 vCPU cores with 16GB memory (e.g., uses the flavor `b3c.4x16` if choosing Ubuntu 18 or the flavor `b2c.4x16` if choosing Ubuntu 16)

-1. Create a Kubernetes cluster on IKS with the required specifications:
+1. Create a Kubernetes cluster with the required specifications:

     ```
-    ibmcloud ks cluster create $WORKER_PROVIDER \
+    ibmcloud ks cluster create $WORKER_NODE_PROVIDER \
-      --flavor b2c.4x16 \
+      --flavor b3c.4x16 \
       --name $CLUSTER_NAME \
       --zone=$CLUSTER_ZONE \
-      --workers=3
+      --workers=2
     ```

-    If you're starting in a fresh account with no public and private VLANs, they are created automatically for you when creating a kubernetes cluster with worker nodes provider `classic` for the first time.
+    If you're starting in a fresh account with no public and private VLANs, they are created automatically for you when creating a Kubernetes cluster with worker nodes provider `classic` for the first time.
 If you already have VLANs configured in your account, get them via `ibmcloud ks vlans --zone $CLUSTER_ZONE` and include the public/private VLAN id in the `cluster create` command:

     ```
-    ibmcloud ks cluster create $WORKER_PROVIDER \
+    ibmcloud ks cluster create $WORKER_NODE_PROVIDER \
       --machine-type=b2c.4x16 \
       --name=$CLUSTER_NAME \
       --zone=$CLUSTER_ZONE \